phamngoctan/java-playground/README.md

  - the deleting node is root with two children.
 Find the smallest right child Node data, put it to the deleting node data.
 Finally, remove the smallest right node.
  - get height of the tree
  - getValue of tree from min to max order
+ - isInTree for checking a value is in the tree or not
+ - getNodeCount for counting how many time a value matches inside the binary search tree

 # Multi-threads
 ## Sleep